-I grew up on pinto beans and cornbread and there is nothing like it.
+I grew up eating pinto beans and cornbread and there is nothing like it.
 A Southern comfort food at it’s finest.
 You will love this Crockpot Pinto Beans recipe!
-I have seen many recipes with all sorts of ingredients but but a little meat grease, bacon or ham bone and salt is Southern pure and simple.
-Using a ham bone if you have one is the best way to cook it.
+I have seen many recipes with all sorts of ingredients but with just a little meat grease, bacon or ham bone and salt is Southern pure and simple.
+Use a ham bone if you have one is the best way to cook it.
 I like to save the ham bone from our Easter and Christmas dinner to use in this recipe.
 Trust me on this one, you will be glad you did.
 Small pieces of ham fall off the bone and makes these beans delicious.
 If you don’t have a ham bone on hand you can substitute with some bacon grease and bacon.

-- 3 slices of bacon or 1 ham bone
+- 3 slices bacon or 1 ham bone

 - salt to taste

 - “Look” your beans by pouring a small amount of beans into your hand removing and discarding any defective, broken or discolored beans.
 Be sure to look for small pebbles too.